pen-lang/pen/doc/src/references/command-line-tools.md

 ## `build` command

-It builds a package in a current directory.
+It builds a package in the current directory.

 ```sh
 pen build